LibraryOfCongress/coding-standards/README.md

 `vendor` or `external` directory in a directory which contains both the code and a README or LICENSE file providing context and making it clear that the Library is not claiming ownership of the code in question.

-# Language-Specific Configuration

-Each language has a subdirectory which contains a README file with instructions for the tools and conventions popular in that language.
-For example, Python tooling will be built around PEP-8 but Java will reasonably differ.